 Flavia is a 16 year old girl in her 2nd year of vocational training in Uganda.
-While she could have chosen the societally-accepted vocation usually held by women, she has chosen building engineering.
+While she could have chosen a societally-accepted vocation, she chose what she loves: building engineering.
 When she graduates, she will enter a field that has always been run by men, but that doesn’t scare her.
 As she breaks the molds, Flavia is an inspiration for girls everywhere.

-Life has been difficult for her family so she is determined to change her future for the better.
-She was only a year old when her father passed away and her mother was left to raise her and her four siblings in poverty.
+Life has been difficult for her family so she is determined to change her future.
+She was only a year old when her father passed away and her mother was left to raise 5 children in poverty.
 Sometimes Flavia’s mother would work on plantations to make money for the family, but most of the time it could not meet their most basic needs.

 Flavia’s life changed when she became a nursery student at Kutamba Primary School.
 She writes: